MaelLefeuvre/grups-rs/README.md

         -v, --verbose    Set the verbosity level (-v -vv -vvv -vvvv)

     SUBCOMMANDS:
-        fst               Convert VCF files into FST-indexes (Finite State Transcucer) help              Print this message or the help of the given subcommand(s) pedigree-sims     Run pwd-from-stdin and perform pedigree simulations in one go.
+        from-yaml         Run GRUPS using a previously generated .yaml config file fst               Convert VCF files into FST-indexes (Finite State Transcucer) help              Print this message or the help of the given subcommand(s) pedigree-sims     Run pwd-from-stdin and perform pedigree simulations in one go.